LDSSA/batch2-capstone/README.md

 1. ? - Calculating the `roc_auc_score` of each of the student models
 1. As many of us as possible - Grading the reports

-# Brief - Predicting vehicle crash survival
+# Brief - Predicting serious injury

 It's 2028, and you are on a new assignment with a new client called Insurance Inc.